ambuneves/bio722/scripts/bio722_group_tutorial.md

    done
 ```

-**Processed Data for this tutorial is located in:**
+**scp the processed data to your desktop:**
 ```
-/2/scratch/amandaN/bio722_2021/group_project/data/bio722_dtu_tutorial
+scp -r USERNAME@info.mcmaster.ca:/home/amanda/bio722_dtu_tutorial .
 ```
-`scp` the directory `/bio722_dtu_tutorial` to your local desktop so that we can use the quant data for analysis

-**This has already been trimmed and counted.
+**This data has already been trimmed and counted.
 This directory also includes the output for the most time consuming step, and all the required csv files needed.**

-# **This is where our tutorial will begin.**

-## Data Analysis in R
+# **Data Analysis in R**

+## Import and process counts data
 First we install the required packages.
 If you already have these installed, just load the required libraries.
 ```
 ##Package Installation